SsisyphusTao/Pytorch-TensorRT-Plugins/README.md

 ### TensorRT

-Copy all files in this folder to [TensorRT](https://github.com/NVIDIA/TensorRT)/plugin and build.
+Copy all files in `tensorrtPlugin` folder to [TensorRT](https://github.com/NVIDIA/TensorRT)/plugin and build.
 See `examples/trtExample.py` to find how to use it in python.

 ## EXAMPLE